BioKIC/symbiota-docs/content/coll_manager/upload/fields/_index.en.md

 ---

 {{< notice note >}}
   This page lists the possible specimen fields that can be imported into a Symbiota data portal.
 The type of field (text, number, etc.) is listed in the **Type** field.
-The number of characters allowed in that field is displayed in parentheses.
+The number of characters allowed in that field is displayed in parentheses, when applicable.
 {{</ notice >}}

 You can select any number of fields in the table below to include in your file upload, but some fields are more commonly used than others.
 At the button below, you will find a template based on plant collections in Excel format.
 The second row provides field explanataions and the third row provides an example.
 Delete these rows and save the file as a CSV (UTF-8) before attempting to upload.